mxk6233/AITherapist/README.md

 An Android application that provides AI-powered therapeutic support and mental health assistance through interactive conversations.

+This app is created for users who need help but prefer to have complete privacy.
+They can discuss all their issues and have a specialist guide them to self-heal and find coping mechanisms, as well as learn how to stay mentally healthy through tough times.

 ## Features

 - **AI-Powered Conversations**: Interactive chat interface with therapeutic AI responses